steveicarus/iverilog/vvp/README.txt

 Notice the first parameter of the .functor is the type.
 The type includes a truth table that describes the output with a given input.
-If the gate is wider then four inputs, then cascade functors.
+If the gate is wider than four inputs, then cascade functors.
 For example:

 	and gate (out, i1, i2, i3, i4, i5, i6, i7, i8);